 - Jesner v.
 Arab Bank (2d Cir.
 2014), successful defense of dismissal of Alien Tort Statute claims by foreign plaintiffs against foreign corporation.

 - City of Chicago v.
-StubHub!, Inc. (Illinois Supreme Court 2012): counsel for StubHub! and argued—obtained 4-3 ruling that Illinois law does not permit Chicago to require Internet ticket resale platforms to collect local amusement tax from their users.
+StubHub!, Inc. (Illinois Supreme Court 2012) (argued): obtained 4-3 ruling that Illinois law does not permit Chicago to require Internet ticket resale platforms to collect local amusement tax from their users.

 - Consolidated Edision Co. v.
 Commissioner of Internal Revenue (Fed.
 Cir.
 2013): defense of government appeal of Claims Court ruling allowing tax deductions for leveraged lease transaction.